tom-crowther/pymir/README.md

 fits = Task('fits')
-fits.inp() # as with MIRIAD CLI this prints the available parameters fits.op = 'xyout' fits.inp() # this will also print the current param values if they've been set
+fits.inp() # as with MIRIAD CLI this prints the available parameters fits.op = 'xyout' # example of setting a parameter value fits.inp() # this will also print the current param values if they've been set

+fits.interactive()
-fits.interactive() # This will run through the params one by one
+# This will run through the params one by one
 # Allows for quick commands if you know what you need to put in already
 # Also saves having to type quotation marks for every field as they're implicit
 # with python's input() function